-The Dania Beach Vervet Project was started by Ph.D. candidate, Deborah (Missy) Williams, in January of 2014.
+The Dania Beach Vervet Project was started by Ph.D.
+Deborah (Missy) Williams, in January of 2014.
 The project is housed in the primate lab at Florida Atlantic University.
-The site will be maintained as a long term field research center by Missy after she completes her degree.
-Missy is collecting non-invasive behavioral, ecological, genetic, and ethnoprimatological data for her dissertation.
+Dr. Williams (Missy) is collecting non-invasive behavioral, ecological, genetic, and ethnoprimatological data.
 Her field assistant, Cheryl Ruiz, is a biology major at Broward College.
 Cheryl plans to study the Dania Beach vervet population for her future graduate research.

 Your opinion counts!
 Please fill out the anonymous survey to let us know what you think about the local monkeys: www.surveymonkey.com/r/P73GTZW